antoineprudhomme5/graphql-express-tutorial/part-1/README.md

 }))
 ```

-We set `graphiql` to true in order to activate Graphiql.
+We set `graphiql` to true in order to activate GraphiQL.
 It's a graphical interface that allow us to interact easily with our API.
 So it's perfect to test what we did.

-#### let's test our query
+#### Let's test our query

 Run `npm start` and go to `http://localhost:3000/graphql`.
-If all is ok, you should see the graphiql interface.
+If all is ok, you should see the GraphiQL interface.

-Query all todo with all fields :
+Query all Todo with all fields :

 ```
 query {